DavidBertrand/Deploy-web-app/README.md

 }
 ```
 ### Depedencies
-The code requires the `paramiko library`.
-Instalation instruction for the library can be found [here](http://www.paramiko.org/installing.html)
+The code uses python 3.8 and the `paramiko library`.
+Installation instruction for the library can be found [here](http://www.paramiko.org/installing.html)

-## Pending Issue
+## Pending Issues
 The app details are still not been passed in the JSON parameter file
+File and parameters validation are not implemented yet